masterminds-kenya/social_network/checklist.md

   - [ ] Will limit request to only get new insights since last request
   - [x] In case we do get duplicates, it will NOT create duplicates in DB
     - [x] Will update if our DB info is out-of-date
+- [ ] Flash messages for any processes that do not have an obvious update.
+  - [ ] Get new posts
+  - [ ] get new insights
+  - [ ] get new audiences
+- [x] Remove link to get Online Followers Report since it is also called by get insights.
+- [ ] Ability to update IG account followers_count and media_count stored in Audience
+- [ ] Get new Audience data should also call to get the IG account info (followers_count & media_count).
+- [x] Move/Relabel/remove 'Admin - Log' link on user detail view.
+- [s] Add migration functionality?
+- [x] Move hosting and FaceBook settings to Bacchus
+- [ ] Research Google Cloud settings to remove delay for website to spin up after idle.

+#### Google Drive & Sheets Functionality

 - [x] Add Google Sheet API to GCloud app.
 - [x] Add Google Drive API to GCloud app.
 - [x] Add functionality to export Marketing data to a Google worksheet.